tomhiggins/BishBashBosh/README.md

  - The code grabs all the names of the mp3 files and writes that into a file named **playlist.m3u**
  - The songs are Randomized and when they are all played Looped to do it all over again until you stop it, the machine powers
     off, or to the heat death of the universe...which ever comes first.
- - Listening and Controling the Audio Stream is the same as for the other code, see Above
+ - Listening and Controlling the Audio Stream is the same as for the other code, see Above
-   - Be good to yourself, see the  **How do I change the deafult password** section Above
+   - Be good to yourself, see the  **How do I change the default password** section Above

  **NB** For those with large collections of music the playlists may take a moment or three to load on the Control web page.
 Give it time, it is working hard for your pleasure.